uacsc343spring2020/assignments/PM1.md

 Both requirements lists should be numbered, with the type of the requirement bolded at the top.
-The rationale should be listed below with the word "Rationale" bolded and in green.
+The rationale should be listed below with the word "Rationale" bolded and in blue.
 The rationale should cover all the requirements in the list.
 Use a sub-section header for both `Functional Requirements` and `Non-Functional Requirements.`